 Bitcoin also offers full transparency; we know with absolute certainty how much is available, will be released, and will ever be available.
 No other traditional asset offers this feature, including the dollar.
 It also offers privacy and self-sovereign ownership.
 One does not require a bank, an intermediary, or a custodian to hold their bitcoin; the owner can hold access to their bitcoin in their pocket, in their head, or wherever they like.
 This is similar to cash or gold, but unlike cash or gold it is not measured by its physical presence.
 A digital wallet can contain one satoshi (the smallest denomination of a bitcoin) or one million bitcoin, and will not be any heavier, bigger, or burdensome to move.

 One of the biggest, and most legitimate criticisms of bitcoin is its processing speed – blocks are only written every 10 minutes.
 Lightning Labs allows transfers “above” (layer-2 protocol) the bitcoin network, done instantaneously that can be settled on the bitcoin blockchain.

 Other countries are much more efficient at payment systems, with the transfer of money becoming instant versus the “slow” 10-15 seconds of Visa (triple that if your chip doesn’t work!).
-Combining big data with a state issued or controlled crypto currency brings up a lot of privacy concerns.
+Combining big data with a state issued or controlled digital assets brings up a lot of privacy concerns.
 China has recently implemented a “social credit system” which gives citizens and businesses an economic and social reputation.
 Yes, like in Black Mirror.